 Good student attendance promotes high academic success.
-Since good attendance and student success go hand in hand, UCC staff expects students to maintain a 95% attendance or better.
+Since good attendance and student success go hand in hand, UCC staff expects students to maintain a 95% attendance or better (less than 10 absences each year).
 Teachers, administrators and the entire staff are relying strongly on parents to help us meet this high standard.
 It is equally important that students arrive at school on time.

-- UCC school attendance contract can be viewed here - UCC Schools attendance policy can be viewed here • - UCC Schools Extended Absence Policy can be viewed here
+- UCC school attendance contract can be viewed here - UCC Schools attendance policy can be viewed here - UCC Schools Extended Absence Policy can be viewed here